Schedule an Appointment 1-305-251-8650

 Calcium stones

-The most common kind of kidney stone, these stones are made of calcium oxalate or calcium phosphate.
-Excessive amount of calcium in urine can lead to its precipitation increasing the risk of symptomatic stone formation.
-Even with normal amounts of calcium there can be conditions which can lead to stone formation.
+The most common kind of kidney stone is made of calcium oxalate or calcium phosphate.
+An excessive amount of calcium in urine can lead to its precipitation, increasing the risk of symptomatic stone formation.
+Even with normal amounts of calcium, there can be conditions which can lead to stone formation.

 Struvite stones